FedSRD: Sparsify-Reconstruct-Decompose for Communication-Efficient Federated Large Language Models Fine-Tuning: Experiments

 \subsubsection{Baselines}

 We compare our framework FedSRD and FedSRD-e with 6 state-of-the-art federated learning methods: (1) FedAvg~\cite{mcmahan2017communication}, (2) FedProx~\cite{li2020federated}, (3) FFA-LoRA~\cite{sun2024improving}, which freezes LoRA $A$ matrcies to ensure efficient communication and effective aggregation, (4) FlexLoRA~\cite{bai2024federated}, which aggregates in full-rank space and uses SVD for download, (5) FedICU~\cite{liaosplitting}, which selectively updates on global model and perform consensus-divergence splitting in the server-side aggregatio, (6) Fed-DARE, which applies random sparsification with rescaling (DARE~\cite{yu2024language}) to LoRA updates for upload.
-A detailed description of baselines is in Appendix~\ref{sec:desc_baselines}.